kostya-zero/waller/README.md

 # Waller

 Waller is a small application to help you in applying pictures as wallpaper with tools like `swaybg` or `feh`.
-It allow you to easily apply them by one command and easy configuration.
+It allow you to easily apply them by single command and a simple .

 ## Usage